 While the reason they’re not commonly used is that they’re so dangerous, it also means that when someone thinks of prescription medication abuse, opioids like Vicodin, stimulants like Adderall, and benzos like Klonopin are more likely to come mind before barbiturates like Brevital.

 So because of this, Brevital abuse and even the early stages of addiction might escape notice until things have escalated to the point where it can no longer be missed.
-That being said, there are some noticeable side effects common to regular Brevital abuse that point toward a growing substance abuse problem, including:
+There are some noticeable side effects common to regular Brevital abuse that point toward a growing substance abuse problem, including:

 - Memory issues